-The Kerslakes had a chemists at 44 East Street – they were always angry with each other.
+The Kerslakes had a chemists at 44 East Street – they always seemed irritated with each other.
 The other chemist in the town was Holman, Ham and Co in West Street.

 The dual carriageway was not built until the 1970s – in the 60s the A38 was a single carriageway road that bypassed Ashburton.
 When prisoners escaped from Dartmoor, the police would erect roadblocks and stop traffic to search for the escapee.
-They would open car boots, or walk along the bus aisles looking for someone crouching behind the seats – it was very exciting.
+They would open car boots, or walk along the bus aisles looking for someone crouching behind the seats – probably alarming for adults, but for a child it was very exciting.

 * Kelly's Directory of Devonshire 1935 : Stidston, Eng.-Capt Stanley Thomas R N (ret), Ashe

 ** Mary K German on the 1965-66 register of electors

 *** In The Collected Letters of Thomas Hardy, 1926-27, vol 7, p67 it is said that Ashburton Police, at the instigation of James Mortimer, made 'inquiries' into Alfred John Hardy's claims.
 The inquiries do not seem to have deterred him.

 For more on Chippy, see Crime and Punishment, under Ashburton in Peril.